dmauyl/portfolio-landing-page/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+Copyright © 2019, Michael Odongo.
+This project is licensed under the MIT License -